 Though the phrase has gained an unhealthy cult following among the stoics, the phrase Memento Mori originates in the Ancient Roman Empire.

 After successful conquests, Roman generals would parade the street in a chariot, cheered on by onlookers.
 Such treatment, it was expected, would make the hero feel like a god.
 And for this, the Romans had a plan.

-Right there in the chariot accompanying the hero was a person whose sole job was to whisper in the conqueror’s ear: ‘Respice post te.
+Right in the chariot accompanying the hero was a person whose sole job was to whisper in the conqueror’s ear: ‘Respice post te.
 Hominem te esse memento.
 Memento mori!’, meaning ‘Look behind.
 Remember thou art mortal.
 Remember that you must die!’

 The Paradox of Time

-Time is finite, but we often do not acknowledge this until it’s late.
+Time is finite, but we often do not acknowledge this until it’s too late.
 You will not be in school forever.
 You will not stay with your parents forever.
 You’ll not live forever in this world.
 Phrases like Valar Morghulis or Memento Mori are helpful because they help us create a visceral awareness of time, so we can rethink our priorities and more efficiently use time.

 While delivering his 2005 commencement speech at Stanford University, Steve Jobs captured the sentiment perfectly.

 Jobs said, “Almost everything…just falls away in the face of death, leaving only what is truly important…”

 Memento mori may well be an inconvenient truth, but it is incontrovertible.
 Everyone is going to die at some point and what will matter when that day comes is how you’ve used the time you had.

 I understand how uncomfortable reading this may have made you feel.
 I felt the same way writing this.
 However, I’d like you to do three things for me before you go.